 Katerina Mertikas (Patrinos) is a self-taught artist from Tripoli, Greece, and has been painting professionally for over 20 years.
 Her work has been featured by many charities, including UNICEF Canada.
 She was honoured with a Woman of Distinction Award for her work in 1999, and elected as a Fellow of the Royal Society of the Arts.
 We had the pleasure of speaking to her about her work, her life before she came to Canada, her passion for life and her family and what she’s proud of the most.
-To order her cards and share her art for the holiday season, click here.

 What cause or issue do you most identify with, and why?

 I have identified with children for as long as I can remember.
 Children are dear to me and I always think of children as needing good guidance, lots of love and attention and to be protected.
 I was a happy child growing up in Greece; it wasn't in any means a life of luxury, but the love and nurturing I received from my family was enough to make me think I was made of gold.
 So when I see children today, I always wonder if they too are receiving the love I had received.
 Having had two wonderful daughters and doing everything in my power to help them grow loved, be cared for and be educated, I now focus on the five grandchildren I have.
 They sometimes paint with me; though very challenging sometimes as children are messy, they love it so much.
 They are all proud of their “yiayia” (“grandmother” in Greek).